kopegios/EDA/README.md

 6. Change the name and  website title in _site.yml.
 7. Build the site in RStudio (rmarkdown::render_site()).
 8. Commit changes (git commit -a) and push them to GitHub (git push origin master).
-9. Open your website at the URL in settings.
+9. Open your website at the URL found in settings.
 10. Hope for the best.